MaineDataGuy/LyraLairBlog/content/posts/10- Story from a Song 2.md

 ---
 ### Premise

-You might remember from a couple weeks ago, my idea for a creative writing based on listening to a song [[6-Story from a Song]].
+You might remember from a couple weeks ago, my idea for a creative writing based on listening to a song [Story from a Song ](https://blog.lyralair.com/posts/6-story-from-a-song/).
 Well, this was the second idea that popped into my brain because of that, so I thought I would flesh it out a little more and share it.

 Let me know your thoughts!  blogfeedback@sambw.me
 ### The Wish